Szansa na sukces

 Szansa na sukces (A Chance for Success) is a Polish music talent show aired on the TV channel TVP2.
 The show ran from 1993 to 2012 and since 2019.

 In the program, aspiring singers perform covers of hit singles by Polish recording artist bands which are invited to the show (one band/artist each show).
 The original singer/group chooses the winner who will sing the same song at the main annual concert in Sala Kongresowa at Palace of Culture and Science.
-The show is currently presented by Marek Sierocki.
-It was formerly hosted by Wojciech Mann and Artur Orzech.
+The show is currently presented by Artur Orzech.
+It was formerly hosted by Wojciech Mann and Marek Sierocki.

 Revival

 In summer 2019, TVP2 confirmed a reboot but with a different format.
 This reboot features young singers aged 9 to 14 hoping to represent Poland at the Junior Eurovision Song Contest.
 On 2 January 2020, it was announced by TVP that it would be used to select the entrant for the Eurovision Song Contest 2020 in Rotterdam.